 Harmonizers thrive in positions where they can interact with lots of other people throughout the day and facilitate things.
 They are likely the most comfortable in peaceful, welcoming environments that are less competitive and more collaborative.

-Common jobs for people with IS personality types
+Common jobs for people with the DISC type IS personality

 - Management Consultant